scribe-org/Scribe-iOS/README.md

 Scribe annotates nouns in the preview bar according to the following conventions:

-- Feminine nouns are colored red 🟥 and marked with (F)
+- Feminine: colored red 🟥 and marked with (F)
-- Masculine nouns are colored blue 🟦 and marked with (M)
+- Masculine: colored blue 🟦 and marked with (M)
-- Neutral nouns are colored green 🟩 and marked with (N)
+- Neutral: colored green 🟩 and marked with (N)
-- Plural nouns are colored orange 🟧 and marked with (PL)
+- Plural: colored orange 🟧 and marked with (PL)
-- Nouns meeting more than one of the above criteria are marked with all their forms
+- More than one: marked with all their forms

 #### Prepositions

-Scribe also annotates the grammatical cases of prepositions in the preview bar if there is a relation in the given language.
+Scribe also annotates the grammatical cases (accusative, dative, etc) of prepositions in the preview bar if there is a relation in the given language.

 ### Keyboard Functionality [`⇧`](#contents) <a id="keyboard-functionality"></a>